casper-network/docs/source/docs/casper/developers/dapps/prerequisites.md

 # Prerequisites

-Before trying your hand at dApp development on the Casper Network, there are a few things you should do first:
+Before trying your hand at dApp development on a Casper network, there are a few things you should do first:

 1. Be sure you understand the language(s) you are developing in